Don-t-Fail/ThAmCo-Stock/readme.md

 * Visual Studio Test Tools (Microsoft.VisualStudio.TestTools.UnitTesting).
 Testing can be run by going to the root directory of this project and using
 >dotnet test

 * Moq is used for a HttpClient mock.
-This can be seen in `ThAmCo.Products.Tests/Controllers/ProductsControllerTests.cs lines 68-79`.
-These get given data depending on the test, as can be seen at the start of the test `GetProductIndex_AllValid_AllReturned() lines 84-104`.
+This can be seen in `ThAmCo.Stock.Tests/Controllers/StockControllerTests.cs lines 75-85`.
+These get given data depending on the test, as can be seen at the start of the test `VendorProducts_ValidSupplierPassed_ReturnAllSupplierProducts() lines 506-518`.
-* Test doubles (test data) are available within the test cs file (`ThAmCo.Products.Tests/Controllers/ProductsControllerTests.cs`), and are inside of their own `Data` class.
-These are located at the start of the file, in `lines 25-66`.
-These were then used within the `ThAmCo.Products/Data/ProductsContext/MockProductsContext.cs` to act as the context fake.
+* Test doubles (test data) are available within the test cs file (`ThAmCo.Stock.Tests/Controllers/StockControllerTests.cs`), and are inside of their own `Data` class.
+These are located at the start of the file, in `lines 26-71`.
+These were then used within the `ThAmCo.Stock/Data/StockContext/MockStockContext.cs` to act as the context fake.
 * ARC (Advanced REST Client) and Postman were used to test API endpoints within this project.
 They were useful to test endpoints within my own services, along with creating the DTOs required for retrieving data from other services.

 #### Continuous Integration